Elena Ferrante: Later work

 Her first novel after finishing the quartet, The Lying Life of Adults, was translated into English by Ann Goldstein and played with the stereotypical teenage-girl-coming-of-age structure.

-In 2019, Ferrante also published a book that collected her columns in the English newspaper The Guardian, entitled Incidental Inventions.
-The book was also published in Italian as L'invenzione occasionale.

-In 2022, she published In the Margins: On the Pleasures of Reading and Writing (in the original version I margini e il dettato), based on a series of lectures she gave in the aula magna of the University of Bologna in 2021, as part of the Umberto Eco lecture series.
-The text was read by Italian actress Manuela Mandracchia in the Arena del Sole, in Bologna, between 17 and 19 of November, 2021, and streamed live.
+Ferrante's Incidental Inventions, a collection of Ferrante's columns in the English newspaper The Guardian, was published in 2019.
+It was also published in Italian as L'invenzione occasionale.
+In 2022, her In the Margins: On the Pleasures of Reading and Writing (in the original version I margini e il dettato) was published.
+It is based on a series of lectures she wrote for the 2021 Umberto Eco lecture series, sponsored by the University of Bologna.
+The text was read by the Italian actress Manuela Mandracchia in the Arena del Sole in Bologna from 17 to 19 November and streamed live.